Building a CPT Modifier Validation Matrix for Automated Claim Scrubbing

 Integration with Crosswalks & Payer Rule Boundaries

 A standalone modifier matrix is insufficient without contextual alignment to diagnosis codes and payer contracts.
-In production, this engine should consume outputs from your ICD-10-CM to CPT Crosswalk Mapping service to validate medical necessity before modifier application.
+This engine should consume outputs from your ICD-10-CM to CPT crosswalk service to validate medical necessity before modifier application.
 HCPCS Level II modifiers (e.g., LT, RT, 50) require anatomical validation against procedure site indicators, which must be enforced prior to X12 serialization.

 Troubleshooting & Edge Case Resolution